 Spring makes programming Java quicker, easier, and safer for everybody.
 Spring’s focus on speed, simplicity, and productivity has made it the world’s most popular Java framework.
 In fact, half of all Java developers use Spring Boot, five times as many as use the next most popular framework (JVM Ecosystem Report, October 2019).
-Gradle Enterprise is being used by the Spring Boot, Spring Framework, and Spring Security projects with more teams planning to come online.
+Develocity is being used by the Spring Boot, Spring Framework, and Spring Security projects with more teams planning to come online.

 Kotlin is a general-purpose, free, open source, statically typed “pragmatic” programming language initially designed for the Java Virtual Machine (JVM) and Android that combines object-oriented and functional programming features.
 It is focused on interoperability, safety, clarity, and tooling support.
 Kotlin is the second most-beloved programming language among developers, according to a recent Stack Overflow survey, behind only Rust, and the most used programming language for building JVM applications after Java.

 The JetBrains Kotlin Compiler open source project is built with Develocity about 60,000 times every month.
 During the build optimization period in early 2020, median build time was reduced from about 10 minutes to about 3.3 minutes.
 Develocity revealed several significant build cache misses caused by custom tasks that were not cacheable.
 JetBrains made their custom tasks cacheable and also optimized the configuration phase of the build with the help of Build Scan insights.
 Currently, on CI, median build time is about 3.75 minutes with average remote build cache savings of 20 minutes per build.

 Moving forward the JetBrains team is considering expanding the Develocity footprint beyond the Kotlin Compiler project to other Kotlin projects.
 You can check out the JetBrains public instance of Gradle enterprise here.